Plane crashes into New Hampshire building; all on board die | Business

 Plane crashes into New Hampshire building; all on board die

-All eight people were evacuated from the apartment building due to the subsequent fire and have since been relocated.The cause of the crash remains under investigation.We are very fortunate in some ways that the plane didnt hit a part of the building where people were, he said.
+All eight people were evacuated from the apartment building due to the subsequent fire.At a morning press conference, Hansel said the plane was owned by Monadnock Aviation, which is based at the airport.

 - Country: